Maybe Accepting Guests

 What I Can Share with Hosts

 Crazy stories from a crazy tropical island.
 Fun facts about languages of the world.
-And everything I've learned from the monks in the jungles of Myanmar and Thailand and how it is compatible with the atheist views of the people in the #1 or #3 secular country in the world where I come from, and the little I know about yoga, tantra and a few other weird things in this life.
+And everything I've learned from the monks in the jungles of Myanmar and Thailand and how it is compatible with the atheist views of the people in the #1 or #3 secular country in the world where I come from, and the little I know about Eastern Philosophies and Religions, and a few other weird things in this life.

 Countries I’ve Visited